Can dudes be Gooped? Gwyneth goes after the guys

-The Greatest Generation gets to regale its grandchildren visiting the nursing home with stories of heroism.
-Baby boomers are taking senior cruises and yoga classes just a few blocks from their new apartments in cool urban neighborhoods.
-And millennials are tinkering with their genes and probably preparing to upload their brains to the cloud so they can live forever.
-As for Generation X?
-They end up at the Goop Summit.
+“It’s fucking weird to be talking about health,” exclaims actor and director Kevin Smith at Saturday’s Goop Summit.
+“Normally, [media] pictures me as the ‘before’ guy [in before and after photos.]”

-On Saturday, slacker icon Kevin Smith–of Clerks, Mallrats, and, Chasing Amy fame–spends 10 minutes divulging the comedic horrors of surviving a heart attack to a group of athleisure-clad women.
+Slacker icon Smith–of Clerks, Mallrats, and, Chasing Amy fame–spends 10 minutes divulging the comedic horrors of surviving a heart attack to a group of athleisure-clad women.
 Transfixed by the uncommon speaker at the L.A. wellness conference, they listen as the director recounts the gluttonous lifestyle that led him to be carried out of his home by firefighters.
 Mostly, they listen to him complain about getting his groin shaved (which, we learn, is a common hospital procedure).

 With animated urgency, Smith, 48, details his journey through veganism and ultimately, optimal health.
 He started with something called the potato diet, even though he admittedly “hates vegetables,” before graduating to trendy intermittent fasting.
 (He initially thought the potato diet meant consuming French fries before realizing it was more like boiled potatoes).
 Now, 70 pounds slimmer, he raves about things like, well, legumes.